8 Important Social Skills For Kids And How To Teach Them

 • Be specific, concise, and encouraging while giving children instructions to help them learn social skills.

-• Positive reinforcement is given when youngsters progress or exert effort in practising social skills.
+• Positive reinforcement is given when youngsters progress or exert effort to practice social skills.
 This boosts their confidence and motivation.

 • Make suggestions for improvement, constructive criticism, and alternate plans of action.